 Conversely, exempt color additives do not require batch certification, but the FDA must still approve them before they can be used in foods or beverages.

-Based on current evidence, the Environmental Protection Agency (EPA) has determined Red Dye 40 to be of low concern (5).
+In health terms, the Environmental Protection Agency (EPA) defines Red Dye 40 to be of low concern.

-Furthermore, the Food and Agriculture Organization and World Health Organization agree that the estimated dietary exposure to Red Dye 40 for people of all ages does not present a health concern (6).
+Furthermore, the Food and Agriculture Organization and World Health Organization agree that the estimated dietary exposure to Red Dye 40 for people of all ages is not a health concern.

 The ADI is an estimate of the amount of a substance in food that can be consumed daily over a lifetime without adverse health effects.